raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-Selected the second sprite in the Sprite list and click on the **Code** tab.
+Selected the second sprite in the Sprite list and click on its **Code** tab.

-Edit the code so that the new sprite does what you want it to do.
+Now edit the code so that the new sprite does what you want it to do.
++ You may want to delete blocks of code that you do not need.
+To do this drag individual blocks away from the main script, leaving them with in the Code window.
++ Or delete the blocks of code for good by dragging them towards the Blocks menu.
++ Select the block you want to delete and right-click.
+Choose the 'delete block' option.
+![Image showing delete block option(images/challenge1-delete-block-option.png){:width="300px"}

 --- collapse ---
 ---